icemtel/stokes/README.md

 ## Usage

 - see examples in `/example/`
-- See individual subprojects README files and examples.
+- See individual subprojects README files.

 ## Authors